cysouw/diathesis/text/c02_structure.md

 Different diatheses can be applied one after the other, forming ~~stacks~~ of diatheses.
 The term 'stacking' is introduced here explicitly in opposition to 'subordinating'.
 Subordination leads to non-coherent multi-clause constructions, while stacks always remain coherent and thus monoclausal.

 Stacked diatheses can lead to convoluted role-remappings.
 A beautiful example of such stacking of diatheses is given by Dixon [-@dixon2014: 252] for the Amazonian language Paumarí.
-Here, the root *noki-* 'to see' is transparently related to the meaning 'to show' through a series of derivational diatheses, viz. *noki-* 'to see', *noki-a-* 'to be visible', *na-noki-a-* 'to become visible', and finally *na-noki-a-hi-* 'to make become visible' i.e. 'to show'.
+Here, the root *noki‑* 'to see' is transparently related to the meaning 'to show' through a series of derivational diatheses, viz. *noki‑* 'to see', *noki-a‑* 'to be visible', *na-noki-a‑* 'to become visible', and finally *na-noki-a-hi‑* 'to make become visible' i.e. 'to show'.

 German does not have that many morphologically bound mechanisms for diathesis, though there are incidental examples that come close.
 For example, the verb *liegen* 'to lie' changes with ablaut to *legen* 'to lay' (see [@sec:case-umlaut-causative]), which in turn can take a preverb to form *be-legen* 'to cover' (see [@sec:preverb-applicative-antipassive]).
 However, when the perspective is broadened beyond bound morphology and all different kinds of German diatheses are considered, then it turns out that stacking of diatheses is extremely widespread.

 In many cases, the different steps in a stack can be easily disentangled by carefully observing the formal marking of the diathesis.
-For example, the construction in [@next c] includes both a preverb *be-* and a reflexive pronoun *sich* and it turns out that these are applied in turn to make a stack of two diatheses.
-Starting with the verb *antworten* 'to answer' with a governed preposition *auf* [@next a], the applicative preverb *be-* changes the prepositional phrase to an accusative [@next b], see [@sec:preverb-applicative].
+For example, the construction in [@next c] includes both a preverb *be‑* and a reflexive pronoun *sich* and it turns out that these are applied in turn to make a stack of two diatheses.
+Starting with the verb *antworten* 'to answer' with a governed preposition *auf* [@next a], the applicative preverb *be‑* changes the prepositional phrase to an accusative [@next b], see [@sec:preverb-applicative].
 Subsequently, the reflexive anticausative turns the accusative into a nominative and drops the nominative agent [@next c], see [@sec:reflexive-anticausative].

 ::: ex
 a.
 Der Lehrer antwortet auf deine Frage.